jeremyn/roguelike-sokoban/README.md

 Roguelike Sokoban is written in Python and uses the [curses](https://docs.python.org/2/library/curses.html) library for its display.
-It should work without special configuration on Linux and Mac systems.
-Just execute
+Install the pip packages in `requirements.txt`, and then execute

     ./rlsokoban.py